Thucydides: Evidence from the classical period

 Thucydides identifies himself as an Athenian, telling us that his father's name was Olorus and that he was from the Athenian deme of Halimous.
-A somewhat doubtful anecdote of his early life still exists.
-While still a youth of 10–12 years, he and his father were supposed to have gone to the agora of Athens where the young Thucydides heard a lecture by the historian Herodotus.
+A disputed anecdote from his early life says that when Thucydides was 10–12 years old, he and his father were supposed to have gone to the agora of Athens where the young Thucydides heard a lecture by the historian Herodotus.
 According to some accounts, the young Thucydides wept with joy after hearing the lecture, deciding that writing history would be his life's calling.
-The same account also claims that after the lecture, Herodotus spoke with the youth and his father, stating: Oloros your son yearns for knowledge.
+The same account also claims that after the lecture, Herodotus spoke with the youth and his father, stating: "Oloros your son yearns for knowledge."
 In all essence, the episode is most likely from a later Greek or Roman account of his life.
 He survived the Plague of Athens, which killed Pericles and many other Athenians.
 There is a first observation of acquired immunity.
 He also records that he owned gold mines at Scapte Hyle (literally "Dug Woodland"), a coastal area in Thrace, opposite the island of Thasos.

 Because of his influence in the Thracian region, Thucydides wrote, he was sent as a strategos (general) to Thasos in 424 BC.
 During the winter of 424–423 BC, the Spartan general Brasidas attacked Amphipolis, a half-day's sail west from Thasos on the Thracian coast, sparking the Battle of Amphipolis.
 Eucles, the Athenian commander at Amphipolis, sent to Thucydides for help.
 Brasidas, aware of the presence of Thucydides on Thasos and his influence with the people of Amphipolis, and afraid of help arriving by sea, acted quickly to offer moderate terms to the Amphipolitans for their surrender, which they accepted.
 Thus, when Thucydides arrived, Amphipolis was already under Spartan control.

 Amphipolis was of considerable strategic importance, and news of its fall caused great consternation in Athens.
 It was blamed on Thucydides, although he claimed that it was not his fault and that he had simply been unable to reach it in time.
 Because of his failure to save Amphipolis, he was exiled: